-Pursuant to our Management Agreement, we pay our Manager a fixed fee of \$700 per day per vessel for providing commercial, technical and administrative services and a variable fee of 1.25% on gross freight, charter hire, ballast bonus and demurrage.
+Pursuant to our Management Agreement, we pay our Manager a fixed fee of \$800 per day per vessel for providing commercial, technical and administrative services (subject to adjustment for compensation expenses payable by us) and a variable fee of 1.25% on gross freight, charter hire, ballast bonus and demurrage (See the section entitled "Item 5.
+Operating and Financial Review and Prospects-General and Administrative Expenses").
 In addition, we pay our Manager certain commissions and fees with respect to vessel purchases, sales and newbuilds.
-The management fees do not cover expenses such as voyage expenses, vessel operating expenses, maintenance expenses, crewing costs, insurance premiums, commissions and certain public company expenses such as directors' and officers' liability insurance, legal and accounting fees and other similar third party expenses, which are reimbursed by us.
+The management fees do not cover expenses such as voyage expenses, vessel operating expenses, maintenance expenses, crewing costs, insurance premiums, commissions and certain public company expenses such as directors' and officers' liability insurance, legal and accounting fees and other similar public company expenses, which are reimbursed by us.
 The management fees can be adjusted annually on May 29 of each year, the anniversary of our entry into the Management Agreement.
 The management fees are payable whether or not our vessels are employed, and regardless of our profitability, and we have no ability to require our Manager to reduce the management fees if our profitability decreases, which could have a material adverse effect on our business, financial condition and results of operations.